DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-   `ipconfig` command gives you the ip address of the computer you are using
+   The `ipconfig` command provides the IP address of the computer you are using.

 <br>
    <br>